JRC Religious School

 We believe that praying together is an important part of what we do on Sunday mornings.
 Our school worship services teach students spiritual and prayer skills, build a community based on a common language and experience, and allow students to practice liturgy included in the Bar/Bat Mitzvah ceremony.
 Parents are encouraged to join us.
 T’filah for Grades 3-6 is held in the JRC sanctuary from 9:30-9:50 a.m.
 T’filah for Grades Pre-K-2 will be held at 11:30 AM at the Lerner Day School in the open space in the center of the building.

-SHABBAT/HOLIDAY DINNERS, GRADES K-7
+GRADE LEVEL SHABBAT DINNERS, GRADES K-7

 Kindergarteners – Seventh Graders will have one school sponsored grade level Shabbat or holiday dinner during the school year.
 This is an opportunity to see Friday night Shabbat rituals in action and to celebrate with your child’s classmates and their families.
 During the Shabbat service, students will be called to the bimah to sing a song or lead a prayer that they have learned in Religious School.